gexpander/gex-hardware/GEX Zero/README.md

 left unconnected, as there is no available remap for the clock line.

 The radio module is used for remote control with the GEX Dongle and provides a fast, half duplex connection.

+## BUGS

+- One of the I2C pull-ups is at the wrong pin in the header (off by one, easy fix by cutting a trace and shorting with solder)
+- Pins PB15 and PB14 should be swapped in the connector for SPI pHATs compatibility (when the bototm SPI port is used)